cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-31-consistently-measure-consistency-to-beat-talent.md

 All the time you’ll spend working hard and failing will make you think you’re a loser.
 You’ll feel like a nobody who sucks and isn’t good for anything and should just quit because you’ll never be good enough.
-This is how I feel most of the time.
+This is how I feel most of the time, btw.

-But I'm awere of it.
+But I'm aware of it.

 Consistency is fundamentally a lonely, monotonous pursuit.
 Long-term commitment often feels isolating, boring, and repetitive.
-Ask any successful entrepreneur, and they'll confirm they worked quietly, for years, before gaining traction.
+Ask any successful entrepreneur, and they'll confirm they worked quietly, for years, before gaining traction and hit the marks.

+So, consistency is hard.

 How do I sustain it?

-I trick my brain into consistency.
+I trick my brain into it.

 # Consistency Needs to Be Measured

-How can you make sure you're not goint off rails?
+How can you make sure you're on the rigth track?
+You measure it, automatically, with dashboards.

-I came up with a system to measure how consistent I'm being over time.
+I came up with a system to track how consistent I'm being over time.

 What I do: